jvranish/blog/_posts/2020-09-19-4-in-1_Gaming_Computer_for_Cheap.md

 I'm not streaming my primary gaming VM, that one is hooked up to monitor, keyboard, and mouse directly.

 I also got some extra NAS drives.
 I mean if it's already going to be 4 computers, why not also a NAS?
-I couldn't help myself :grinning:
+I couldn't help myself 😀

 ## The final hardware: